Cantech Knowledge Base

 You should see output confirming that the service is active and running.

-Step 2: Install MySQL Database Server
+Step 2: Installing MySQL

 sudo apt install mysql-server -y